MikeAxtell/ShortStack/README.md

 ShortStack --genomefile Arabidopsis_thalianaTAIR10.fa --readfile SRR3222443.fastq SRR3222444.fastq SRR3222445.fastq --autotrim --threads 6 --outdir ExampleShortStackRun --known_miRNAs ath_known_miRNAs.fasta
 ```

-On my laptop this completes in about 18 minutes.
+On my compute cluster using 6 threads this completes in about 9 minutes.
 All results are in the directory specified by `--outdir`, "ExampleShortStackRun".
 The outputs are described in the section below called "Outputs".

 # Outputs
 ## Results.txt